What Is a Living Trust?

 A living trust is a legal entity created to hold the assets of a trustor and be managed by a trustee.
 When the living trust is created, the trustor transfers assets into the trust while he or she is living.
 Additionally, the trustor designates beneficiaries to which the trust will be transferred to upon the trustor’s death.
 The trust is overseen by a trustee who manages the assets and oversees the eventual transfer to the beneficiaries.
+The trustee may be an individual or an anonymous LLC.

 An important feature of the living trust is that the trustor can modify or terminate the trust at his or her choosing, which makes it practically synonymous with that of a revocable trust.
 Additionally, the trustor and the revocable trust tend to share the same tax ID number.